oksmith/chinese-grammar-helper/README.md

 #### 1. Scraping website data from allsetlearning
 This is a Chinese grammar wiki I have frequently found to be incredibly useful in my language learning journey.
 ```
-python ./src/data/fetch_data.py
+python ./src/data/scrape_data.py
 ```

 #### 2. Chinese grammar PDF download
-This dataset is currently not used in the project but it could be extended to include it in the future.
+This dataset is currently not used in the project but I plan to extend the vector store to include it in the future.
 ```
 curl https://www.kinezika.com/pdf/ModernMandarinChineseGrammar_Textbook.pdf -o data/chinese_grammar_textbook/ModernMandarinChineseGrammar_Textbook.pdf
 ```